euisungkang/nyc.crimes/README.md

 The data is sourced from the [NYC Open Data](https://opendata.cityofnewyork.us/), and released by the [NYPD](https://www.nyc.gov/site/nypd/stats/crime-statistics/historical.page).
 The dataset spans from the year 2000 to 2022, providing a comprehensive view of major felony offenses in New York City.

 # Contributing
-If you'd like to contribute to this project, please check out our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, please check out the [contribution guidelines](CONTRIBUTING.md).

 # License